 The Digital Literacy Project is an initiative of the Atwater Library and Computer Centre through which we get community groups and schools using creative digital technologies.
-Over the past six years we have worked with over 800 individuals ranging in age from 10 to 90.
+Over the past seven years we have worked with over 30 partner organizations and through them, some 900 individuals ranging in age from 10 to 90.

-For more information, contact Digital Literacy Project Coordinator Eric Craven at email@example.com.
+For more information, click here and/or contact Digital Literacy Project Coordinator Eric Craven at email@example.com.